eevee-operator

 Custom Resource Definitions (CRDs)

-The Eevee Operator consumes CRDs that encapsulate the configuration and operational requirements of the Eevee chat utility bot.
+The eevee Operator consumes CRDs that encapsulate the configuration and operational requirements of the eevee chat utility bot.
 The CRDs define various settings that influence the behavior and deployment of the bot, including:

-- NATS
+- Kubernetes Service for NATS connectivity

 Lifecycle Management

-The Eevee Operator automates the lifecycle management of the Eevee chat utility bot:
+The eevee Operator automates the lifecycle management of the eevee chat utility bot:

 Monitoring and Logging

-The Eevee Operator leverages Kubernetes monitoring tools and integrates with logging frameworks to provide visibility into the bot’s performance and operational health.
+The eevee Operator leverages Kubernetes monitoring tools and integrates with logging frameworks to provide visibility into the bot’s performance and operational health.
 This includes:

 - Logging: Integrates with centralized logging systems to capture detailed logs for diagnostic and auditing purposes.